martinmarsh/boat/README.md

 Designed to run on a RPI model 3 with optional hardware for heading and autohelm control:

-CMPS12 - CMPS12 is our 4th generation tilt compensated compass by Robot-electronics
+CMPS12 - CMPS12 - 4th generation tilt compensated compass by Robot-electronics
 VNH5019 Motor Driver Carrier 12A by Pololu

 # Features: